vixvarga/2014-07-10-epl/lessons/swc-librarians/circ-card.md

 title: Processing a Circulation Card in Python
 ---

-This example is based on an exercise created by [Jessica Hamrick](https://github.com/jhamrick/library-exercise)
+This examples is based on an exercise created by [Jessica Hamrick](https://github.com/jhamrick/library-exercise)

 ## Opening